spacemanspiff2007/HABApp/_doc/advanced_usage.rst

 and are in the yml format.
 They keyword ``HABApp`` can be arbitrarily intended.

 .. hint::
-  File names are not absolute but the same as in the :class:`~HABApp.core.events.habapp_events.RequestFileLoadEvent`.
+  File names are not absolute but relative with a folder specific prefix.
+  It's best to use the file name from the :class:`~HABApp.core.events.habapp_events.RequestFileLoadEvent` from the HABApp event bus.

 Configuration format